-- 7.1 Practice and Qualifying Sessions: There shall be a minimum of one(1) Practice session and one(1) Qualifying session, each of a minimum of twenty(20) minutes duration. - 7.2 Races: there shall be one(1) Race of sixty(60) minutes duration. - 7.3 Starting Positions: The starting grid positions shall be determined from the fastest Qualifying times achieved by each competing Vehicle, fastest Vehicle to the front.
+- 7.1 Practice and Qualifying Sessions: There shall be a minimum of one(1) Practice session and one(1) Qualifying session, each of a minimum of twenty(20) minutes duration. - 7.1.1 Where there are two or more drivers, each Driver shall participate in the Practice session or Qualifying session. - 7.2 Races: there shall be one(1) Race of one-hundred and twenty(120) minutes duration. - 7.3 Starting Positions: The starting grid positions shall be determined from the fastest Qualifying times achieved by each competing Vehicle, fastest Vehicle to the front.

-7.3.1 Where there are two(2) drivers:
+7.3.1 Where there are two(2) or more drivers:

-- (a) One Driver shall participate in the Practice session and one Driver shall participate in the Qualifying session. - (b) The driver who sets the time in Qualifying must start the Race. - (c) Failure of either Driver to compete in the Practice or Qualifying session will result in the Vehicle being required to start behind the last qualified car within the class entered or in a grid position deemed appropriate by the Clerk of the Course. - (i) If more than one Vehicle is affected by the provisions of Article 7.3.1 (b). the starting position of those Vehicles will be determined by the fastest time achieved in the Practice session. - (d) The Series Coordinator must be notified of the Vehicle number, driver name and their lap time no later than ten(10) minutes after the conclusion of the Qualifying session. - 7.3.2 The Clerk of the Course may, at their discretion, use the times from the Practice session to adjust grid positions if deemed necessary, for the purpose of safety. - 7.4 Starting Procedures: The start of the Race will be by "Rolling Start" in a 2x2 formation in accordance with Schedule Z Article 8.3.
+- (a) The driver who sets the time in Qualifying must start the Race. - (b) Failure of either Driver to compete in the Practice or Qualifying session will result in the Vehicle being required to start behind the last qualified car within the class entered or in a grid position deemed appropriate by the Clerk of the Course. - (i) If more than one Vehicle is affected by the provisions of Article 7.3.1 (b). the starting position of those Vehicles will be determined by the fastest time achieved in the Practice session. - (c) The Series Coordinator must be notified of the Vehicle number, driver name and their lap time no later than ten(10) minutes after the conclusion of the Qualifying session. - 7.3.2 The Clerk of the Course may, at their discretion, use the times from the Practice session to adjust grid positions if deemed necessary, for the purpose of safety. - 7.4 Starting Procedures: The start of the Race will be by "Rolling Start" in a 2x2 formation in accordance with Schedule Z Article 8.3.